Workplace Investigations

 This briefing forms part of the Workplace Investigations stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-Process discipline is not bureaucracy.
-It is what allows each matter to be handled on its facts while ensuring consistency across matters, which is itself one of the most important fairness controls available to an employer.
+A clear, documented process at this stage reduces the risk that complaints are mishandled, that complainants disengage, or that respondents are treated unfairly.
+It also gives managers a framework to apply rather than asking them to improvise — process discipline is what allows each matter to be handled on its facts while ensuring the consistency that is itself one of the most important fairness controls available to an employer.

 Procedural fairness for complainants and respondents